Moving To Cambodia: Your 7 First Steps To Make It Easy

 In recent years, Cambodia has become incredibly familiar with bank to bank transfers via QR code payments on the KHQR system.
 Most businesses, from restaurants to Tuktuk drivers will have a QR code that you can scan to pay them directly from your Cambodian bank account.
 This is incredibly useful, and means you don’t have to carry as much cash, if any at all.
 It can also be great for paying monthly expenses like rent or utilities as you’ll have a record of when payments were made and for how much.
 Until you get a bank account, you can use the Bakong Tourists App to make digital QR code payments.

-Providing you have a valid visa with at least 6 months validity, getting a Cambodian bank account is simple.
+After moving to Cambodia, providing you have a valid visa with at least 6 months validity, getting a Cambodian bank account is simple.
 Most banks have similar processes but ABA, the most used bank, just requires that you bring your passport (with visa), and supporting documents to show you live here such as a letter from your landlord stating you have a long term rental, or a valid work permit.
-Opening an ABA account requires a minimum deposit of $100 US.
+Opening an ABA account requires a minimum deposit of $100 US (Although you can withdraw it at any time and don’t have to maintain a minimum balance).

 Playing pool on the pool tables in Krong Siem Reap at Duckmart, near Angkor Wat